-Kirkland was challenged by maintaining and improving parks that meet the community’s expectations.
-The challenge began with the economic downturn that significantly impacted city revenue starting in 2008.
-With less revenue, it was necessary for the City to implement service level reductions in parks and community services to preserve citizen public safety priorities.
-Reductions included lower levels of field maintenance, trash collection in parks, park restroom cleaning, and reductions in lifeguard services.
-In September 2011, a group of citizens came forward to ask the City Council to consider a tax measure to restore parks maintenance services and to invest in the City’s park system.
+In September 2011, a group of citizens came forward to ask the City Council to consider a tax measure to restore parks maintenance services that had been eliminated in the economic downturn and to invest in the City’s park system.
 The Park Funding Exploratory Committee (PFEC) was created which resulted in the Park Levy.
-The Parks Levy will raise $2.35 million annually to fund preservation, maintenance, and enhancement of Kirkland’s parks and natural areas.
+The Parks Levy raises approximately $2.35 million annually to fund preservation, maintenance, and enhancement of Kirkland’s parks and natural areas.

 The Parks Levy, passed in 2011 with funding beginning in 2012.
 The levy provides funding for various capital projects and restored funding for park maintenance and services that had been cut during the economic downturn.
 The levy was voted in with the following expectations: